simwrapper/simwrapper-python-tools/README.md

 **simwrapper here**

-starts a _local copy of the SimWrapper website_ listening on port 9039.
+starts a _local copy of the SimWrapper website_ usually listening on port 8050.
 Run this command instead of `simwrapper serve` if you have a machine on your local network which contains outputs you'd like to view (such as a modeling server), and that machine has not been set up with any other file sharing software such as NGINX or Apache.

 - This command is designed to support the use case where an agency has (1) a local network with files stored on a central "modeling server" or file server, and also (2) desktop machines or laptops on the local network that wish to access those files using SimWrapper.
 - Note, it's not a battle-tested multi-threaded web proxy server such as Apache, NGINX, or Gunicorn.
 Ultimately you may decide that you want to put simwrapper behind a proxy server such as those listed, for improved performance, features, and security.